 - (2) The assignment of licensed principals shall be based upon student enrollment and prorated as applicable.
-Principal assignments are as follows: - (a) 0.25 FTE licensed principal shall be assigned to schools with enrollments of 125 to fewer than 175 students; - (b) 0.50 FTE licensed principal shall be assigned to schools with enrollments of 175 to fewer than 250 students: - (c) 1.0 FTE licensed principal shall be assigned to schools with enrollments of 250 to fewer than 550 students; - (2) Dependent on the student enrollment of the school and the scope, function, and responsibility of a principal/administrator, local boards of trustees are encouraged to set staffing levels of principals/administrators that will provide a quality education that results in learning outcomes and supports the safety and wellness of students. - (a) Trustees may employ and assign a principal/superintendent combination to lead their school districts; - (b) Trustees may assign a supervising teacher and/or county superintendent to fill the duties of the principal in schools; or - (c) Trustees may assign a licensed school administrator/principal at a partial or full-time equivalency. - (3) Additional administrator/principal FTE may be recommended by the district or county superintendent to the local board of trustees for consideration at any time during the school-year. - (2) The assignment of licensed principals shall be based upon student enrollment and prorated as applicable.
-Principal assignments are as follows: - (a) 0.25 FTE licensed principal shall be assigned to schools with enrollments of 125 to fewer than 175 students: - (b) 0.50 FTE licensed principal shall be assigned to schools with enrollments of 175 to fewer than 250 students: - (c) 1.0 FTE licensed principal shall be assigned to schools with enrollments of 250 to fewer than 550 students;
+Principal assignments are as follows: - (a) 0.25 FTE licensed principal shall be assigned to schools with enrollments of 125 to fewer than 175 students: - (b) 0.50 FTE licensed principal shall be assigned to schools with enrollments of 175 to fewer than 250 students: - (c) 1.0 FTE licensed principal shall be assigned to schools with enrollments of 250 to fewer than 550 students: - (d) 2 FTE licensed principals shall be assigned to schools with enrollments of 550 to fewer than 1050 students: - (e) 3 FTE licensed principals shall be assigned to schools with enrollments of 1050 to fewer than 1550 students: - (f) 4 FTE licensed principals shall be assigned to schools with enrollments of 1550 to fewer than 2050 students: - 5 FTE licensed principals shall be assigned to schools with enrollments of 2050 or more students.

+Dependent on the student enrollment of the school and the scope, function, and responsibility of a principal/administrator, local boards of trustees are encouraged to set staffing levels of principals/administrators that will provide a quality education that results in learning outcomes and supports the safety and wellness of students.

+- (a) Trustees may employ and assign a principal/superintendent combination to lead their school districts. - (b) Trustees may assign a supervising teacher and/or county superintendent to fill the duties of the principal in schools.
+Or - (c) Trustees may assign a licensed school administrator/principal at a partial or full-time equivalency.
+(3) The assignment of licensed principals shall be based upon student enrollment and prorated as applicable.
+Principal assignments are as follows: (a) 0.25 FTE licensed principal shall be assigned to schools with enrollments of 125 to fewer than 175 students; (b) 0.50 FTE licensed principal shall be assigned to schools with enrollments of 175 to fewer than 250 students; (c) 1.0 FTE licensed principal shall be assigned to schools with enrollments of 250 to fewer than 550 students;